shekelyan/sampleiterator/README.md

   - using [order statistics](https://en.wikipedia.org/wiki/Order_statistic#Order_statistics_sampled_from_a_uniform_distribution) to generate *H* independent random numbers between *0* and *1* in descending order
   - scaling (and rounding) those 0 to 1 values to random cold positions in descending order
     - (those random cold positions correspond to integers taking the path cold->hot)
-  - counting repeated cold positions towards integers taking the path hot->cold->...->hot
+  - counting repeated cold positions towards integers taking the path 'hot->cold->...->hot'

 Step 3:

-- *L* is the number of integers take the path hot->cold->...->hot or always stay in a hot position
+- *L* is the number of integers take the path 'hot->cold->...->hot' or always stay in a hot position
 - select random subset of size *L* from the hot positions
   - using any method that selects *L* random positions out of the *n* hot positions
     - the current algorithm uses Vitter's algorithm A from the literature